Well-defined expression: Independence of representative

-The question of well definedness of a function classically arises when the defining equation of a function does not (only) refer to the arguments themselves, but (also) to elements of the arguments, serving as representatives.
-This is sometimes unavoidable when the arguments are cosets and the equation refers to coset representatives.
+Questions regarding the well-definedness of a function often arise when the defining equation of a function refers not only to the arguments themselves, but also to elements of the arguments, serving as representatives.
+This is sometimes unavoidable when the arguments are cosets and when the equation refers to coset representatives.
 The result of a function application must then not depend on the choice of representative.